Skip Navigation

 Things to do now

-There are a range of ways in which you can prepare for your modules over the summer months and anything which stimulates your thinking about how we in the UK respond to crime would be useful.
+There are several things which you can do to start to prepare for your studies over the summer months and anything which stimulates your thinking about how we in the UK respond to crime would be useful.
 Keeping up to date with current news is vital throughout your studies and professional life.